Nobody is able to prevent me from getting smarter.

 This results in reduced risk during releases and increased efficiency and dependability and ultimately an increase in quality of delivered software and systems.

 The development of systems is getting more complex as years go on.
 To manage the complexity, more and more engineering processes and tools are being used, which become heterogeneous fast.
 Thereof an unclear number of tools, processes and interfaces which handle the data transfer accurse.
 The engineering tools and its corresponding IT will blend together even more in the future, so the development gets more efficient.

 The INVENSITY Center of Excellence (CoE) Data Systems offers standard solutions for data transfer between tools.
 The CoE gathers all necessary skills for developing tools and applications in different technologies (mobile apps, office macros, SharePoint, web and desktop applications) and programming languages.

 Thanks to many successfully implemented projects in different industries, a wide field of expertise in the scope of engineering tools was formed.
 This enables INVENSITY to give optimal consulting to their customers.
 The goal of consulting is to implement an ideal tool setup configuration from the heterogeneous scenery.

-As base of the consulting is the "Tool Competencies Map".
+A basis of consulting is the "Tool Competencies Map".
 With the "Tool Competencies Map" standard solutions can be documented and spread easily.
 INVENSITY can show their clients a fast way out of the heterogeneous scenery.

 Development of web based applications, for supporting processes and an active knowledge management.
-For instance, we put together a complete Tool-Suite at disposal for knowledge management; spreading the company knowledge to your entire employee.
+For instance, we put together a complete tool-suite at disposal for knowledge management; spreading the company's knowledge to your entire workforce.

 Smartphone appliances can be used in projects as an advertiser.
 We develop those and the interfaces to other systems to increase your efficiency.